- What is the sales tax rate in Illinois?

-Also see page 2 of PIO-114, How Sales and Use Taxes are Distributed, for a list of locally imposed sales and use taxes administered by the Illinois Department of Revenue.
+Also, see Page 2 of PIO-114, How Sales and Use Taxes are Distributed, for a list of locally-imposed occupation and use taxes administered by IDOR.
 NOTE: PIO-114 does not include Cannabis, Aviation, Rental, Chicago Soft Drink, MPEA Food and Beverage, Telecommunication, or Motor Fuel taxes.

 Answers others found helpful